ralphjsmit/filament/packages/schemas/docs/02-forms/21-validation.md

 ])
 ```

-You may [inject utilities](advanced#form-component-utility-injection) like [`$get`](advanced#injecting-the-state-of-another-field) into your custom rules, for example if you need to reference other field values in your form:
+You may [inject utilities](overview#field-utility-injection) like [`$get`](overview#injecting-the-state-of-another-field) into your custom rules, for example if you need to reference other field values in your form.
+To do this, wrap the closure rule in another function that returns it:

 ```php
 use Filament\Schemas\Components\Utilities\Get;